department-of-veterans-affairs/va.gov-vfs-teams/Norms/norms-communication.md

 * A new design pattern is added to the design system
 * The Sketch file has been updated
-* A change to how the feature flag works
+* A change is made to how the feature flag works
-* A change to how the website build process works
+* A change is made to how the website build process works
-* A significant change to the content style guide
+* A significant change is made to the content style guide

 **All instances of breaking changes should be posted to *#vfs-all-teams*.**